-At the same time, we announced our capacity reorganization and realignment plan, to control costs, improve the quality of our products and generally improve our operational efficiencies.
+We announced our capacity reorganization and realignment plan in November 2020, to control costs, stabilize and improve the quality of our products and generally improve our operational efficiencies.
 In this regard, we have started the process of relocating production lines from the original building at our Madanpur factory to our newly constructed production building at our Lolati factory.
-In order to fully execute on this reorganization and development, we need to finish the relocation of all existing production lines from Madanpur so that we may start to dismantle the original building, which we announced in April 2021.
-Once that is completed, as also announced at the same time, we intend to construct a new, five-storey building with a total space of 169,600 square feet; it is expected that the basic construction of this production facility will be completed by August 2024.
+In order to fully execute on this reorganization and development, we need to finish the relocation of all existing production lines from Madanpur so that we may start to dismantle the original building, which we anticipate will commence in early 2023.
+Once that is completed, as also announced at the same time, we intend to construct a new, five-storey building with a total space of 169,600 square feet.